 In October 2012, pursuant to the terms of various Assignment Agreements, which we refer to as the Assignment Agreements, Magna Group, LLC, an affiliate of Hanover, which we refer to as Magna, acquired \$400,075.88 in aggregate principal amount of our outstanding convertible notes from certain third parties and entered into agreements to acquire an additional \$340,522.90 in aggregate principal amount of our outstanding convertible notes from other third parties.
 Pursuant to the terms of such Assignment Agreements, we delivered two convertible notes to Magna in an aggregate principal amount of \$740,598.74, in anticipation of the closing of all of the transactions contemplated by such Assignment Agreements.
-On October 25, 2012, the convertible note in the aggregate principal amount of \$617,722.92 previously delivered to Magna was exchanged for a new convertible note in the aggregate principal amount of \$400,075.77, convertible into shares of common stock, which we refer to as the First Magna Exchange Note, to reflect such portion of the convertible notes actually issued as of October 25, 2012 pursuant to the Assignment Agreements, and the remaining convertible note in the aggregate principal amount of \$122,875.82 previously delivered to Magna was returned to us and cancelled.
+On October 25, 2012, the convertible note in the aggregate principal amount of \$400,075.77, convertible into shares of common stock, which we refer to as the First Magna Exchange Note, to reflect such portion of the convertible notes actually issued as of October 25, 2012 pursuant to the Assignment Agreements, and the remaining convertible note in the aggregate principal amount of \$122,875.82 previously delivered to Magna was returned to us and cancelled.
 Prior to the date of this filing, the First Magna Exchange Note has been converted in full into shares of our common stock in accordance with its terms and no longer remains outstanding.

 On November 14, 2012, pursuant to the terms of various Assignment Agreements, we delivered a convertible note to Magna in an aggregate principal amount of \$58,823.53, convertible into shares of common stock, which we refer to as the Second Magna Exchange Note.
-The Second Magna Exchange Note bears interest at a rate of 6% per annum, which interest accrues, but does not become payable until maturity or acceleration of the principal of the Second Magna Exchange Note has been converted in full into shares of our common stock in accordance with its terms and no longer remains outstanding
+The Second Magna Exchange Note bears interest at a rate of 6% per annum, which interest accrues, but does not become payable until maturity or acceleration of the principal of the Second Magna Exchange Note.
+Prior to the date of this filing, the Second Magna Exchange Note has been converted in full into shares of our common stock in accordance with its terms and no longer remains outstanding